 Creating your wedding registry can be one of the most fun parts of the engagement/wedding process, but it can also be pretty overwhelming.
 I got married young, so when I was creating my registry I had to start from scratch because I was moving straight out of my parent’s house and into my first apartment.
 My fiance and I registered for some basics that we knew we needed, but it’s one of those things that you don’t realize what you need to register for until after the fact.
 Now that we’re approaching our 12th anniversary and we’ve personally purchased a plethora of additional items, I made a list of five things I wish I would have added to my original registry.
 We spend a lot of our time in the kitchen and we love food, so for this list, I’m sticking with kitchen stuff!

 When we made our wedding registry we played it frugal because we didn’t want our friends and relatives to feel obligated to spend a lot of money on a gift.
 To our surprise, some of our older and wiser relatives bought us some things that were better than we registered for.
 My husband’s grandpa bought us a silverware set with a pattern that I have yet to see anywhere else, it’s beautiful.
 My mother-in-law shook her head at my cheap registry pots and pans and instead purchased on one of the nicer T-fal sets of that time.
-The thing is, you can register for a variety of items, large and small so that those who want to give a gift can choose how much they want to spend but you should ABSOLUTELY put the big ticket items on your registry for two reasons.
-First, the gift givers who want to spend a lot on a gift for you will have the option to based off of your picks.
-And second, even if no one buys those big ticket items, the registry will often give you a discount on any remaining registry items once the wedding date has passed.
+The thing is, you can register for a variety of items, large and small so that those who want to give a gift can choose how much they want to spend but you should ABSOLUTELY put the big-ticket items on your registry for two reasons.
+First, the gift-givers who want to spend a lot on a gift for you will have the option to based on your picks.
+And second, even if no one buys those big-ticket items, the registry will often give you a discount on any remaining registry items once the wedding date has passed.